evbernardes/Origami_Patterns/README.md

 - Add more patterns if necessary
 - Add option to draw points

+## Deprecation and compatibility issues:
+Deprecated functions are being replaced for Inkscape 1.0 while making sure it still works with older versions of Inkscape.
+What still does not work in Inkscape 1.0:
+- Colors are incorrect
+- Dashed strokes break everything

 ## Simulation:
 To simulate the patterns, Amanda Ghassaei's [OrigamiSimulator](http://apps.amandaghassaei.com/OrigamiSimulator/) can be used: